haud-ba/XTS_TRANSPORT_LAYER/DOCUMENTATION/examples/XTS_DEMO_GEAR_IN_POS_CA/TC_XTS_BASE/XtsTransport/README.md

   - **GVL_MSG**
 	- namespace for everything message related

 <div style="page-break-after: always;"></div>

+# Build and Test
+- **each project is complete with XPU in simulation mode**

 # Members
   - ## ExternControl
-    - example for handshaking of XtsStations
-	- **copy/paste at your own risk**
+    - missing in this repo

-  - ## XTS Transport PLC
+  - ## XTSTransport PLC
-  - transport layer project

   - designed for use with extern cyclic or non cyclic flow control
   - station based approach with individual targeting of mover
   - handshake in station with extern process flow
     (ST_STATION_CTRL / ST_STATION_STATE)
   - individual cyclic mover interface with given set of movement functionalities
    	(ST_MOVER_CTRL / ST_MOVER_STATE)

 <div style="page-break-after: always;"></div>

   ### XtsTransport - Who's who?